Why Is Early Orthodontic Treatment Important?

 Deciding which option is right for your child will depend on their individual needs and preferences.
 Dr. Baum and Dr. Blanck will be able to advise you on the best choice for your child during the initial consultation.

-What To Expect When Getting Braces
+What To Expect When Getting Braces?

 Once a course of treatment is decided, your child is ready for braces!
 Most of the time, your child can get their braces put on that same day, saving you an extra trip to our office.
 Follow-up appointments are regularly scheduled after the braces have been put on so that we can check in on your child’s progress and make adjustments.
 These adjustment appointments are key to ensuring that your child progresses throughout treatment and that consistent pressure is being applied by the braces to keep your child on their way to a straighter smile.